mandaris/mandaris.github.com/README.markdown

 # mandaris.github.com

-This is a simple repository to place my github profile stuff.
+This is a simple repository to place my github profile stuff and my website.